prasanthyedithe/PG-Diploma-in-AI-ML-NIT-Warangal/README.md

 # PG Diploma in AI-ML from NIT-Warangal

+1. Post Graduate Diploma in Artificial Intelligence Course
+2. Python for AI-ML
-## 1. Post Graduate Diploma in Artificial Intelligence Course
+### 1. Post Graduate Diploma in Artificial Intelligence Course

 ## 2. Python for AI-ML
 1. Python Basics I